clay-arras/lamppp/README.md

     std::cout << "Gradient of b (should be data of a: {2.0, 4.0}):\n" << b.grad() << std::endl;
 }
 ```

-_(Note: Tensor initialization and operation naming have been verified.
-The `using namespace lmp::autograd::ops;` brings `mul` and `sum` into scope.
-The reduction to scalar loss is done by summing over each axis sequentially.)_

 ## Project Structure Highlights